StephenGunn/jovian/README.md

-# JovianMoon.io - My Personal Site and Blog
+# JovianMoon.io - Personal Site and Blog

 This project powers [JovianMoon.io](https://jovianmoon.io), my personal site and blog.
 Feel free to browse the site and contact me if you have any questions.

+It's built with SvelteKit and was developed during the beta phases of Svelte 5 as an exercise to learn the new framework.

 ## Creating a Project